Kttra/XamlWPFInfo/README.md

 **XAML Basics**
 ---------------------------
 Each element needs an opening tag and a closing tag.
 Below is an example of creating a label.
 Between the two tags is the content that can vary depending on what element you are using (a label takes in a string).
+When creating events in visual studio, you can always press ctrl+space to get suggestions or to see the contents or properties of an element as there are too many to cover.

 ```xaml
 <Label>Hello World</Label>